wenqing/post_process_ogs5/README.md

 =================
 This code is used to convert the gloabal solutions from binary files that are created by parallel output of OGS, and then creat VTK files for visualization.

-The binary file of nodal solutiuons can be generated if ``$DAT_TYPE`` for domain output is BINRAY, e.g.
+The binary file of nodal solutiuons can be generated if ``$DATA_TYPE`` for domain output is BINRAY, e.g.
 ```
 #OUTPUT
 .